CUD2V/pccc/cran-comments.md

+# Version 1.0.6

+## Notes:

+* change in the email address of the package mantainer.
+The ucdenver.edu domain as been replaced by the cuanzchutz.edu domain

 ## Test environments
-* local macOS 10.14.6 install R 3.6.3
+* local macOS R 4.5.0
-* ubuntu 16.04 on travis-ci (oldrel, release, devel)
+*
-* win-builder (devel, release, oldrelease)
+*
-* r_hub
+*
-  * Ubuntu Linux 16.04 LTS, R-release, GCC
-  * Windows Server 2008 R2 SP1, R-devel, 32/64 bit
-  * Fedora Linux, R-devel, clang, gfortran
-  * Debian Linux, R-devel, GCC ASAN/UBSAN

 ## R CMD check results